informalsystems/sovereign-ibc/docs/DataRequirements.md

 ### `/aggregated_proof_search`

-Here is a list of the essential RPC methods to acquire aggregated proof and related data.
+Here is a list of the essential RPC methods for obtaining an aggregated proof and its relevant data.
+It should be noted that the relayer needs to operate on rollup data that has been proven.
 These methods may be accessed either through the DA layer or the rollup node:

 - `/prover_aggregatedProofData`: Used to construct the IBC header for passing into the rollup clients, so they can verify aggregated proof and update their